jldec/cloudflare-pages-test/markdown/calling-rust-from-a-cloudflare-worker.md

 ## Modifications

-For learning purposes, I prefer to pare sample code down to a minimum.
+For learning purposes, I pared the code down and pushed it to [jldec/wasm-worker](https://github.com/jldec/wasm-worker).

 - Removed unused files: `.appveyor.yml`, `.travis.yml`, `.cargo-ok`
 - Removed `worker/metadata_wasm.json` - no longer used by wrangler